 where $\tilde{S}$ is the reduced spectrum, $G(z)$ is the generated image, and $\mathbf{I}$ is the ground truth real image.

-Here, we conducted a single-image reconstruction task, which is widely done \citep{gal2021swagan, schwarz2021freqbias} to investigate the effectiveness of explicit frequency matching in refining high-fidelity details.
-For StyleGAN2 \citep{karras2020analyzing} and SWAGAN \citep{gal2021swagan} generator, we used the latent optimization \citep{karras2019style} method to reconstruct a single image, each with and without the spectral loss.
-All images are generated to resolution $ 512 \times 512$, with the weight of spectrum loss $\times$0.1 of the original $L_2$ loss.
+Here, we conducted a single-image reconstruction task, which is widely done \cite{gal2021swagan, schwarz2021freqbias} to investigate the effectiveness of explicit frequency matching in refining high-fidelity details.
+For StyleGAN2 \cite{karras2020analyzing} and SWAGAN \cite{gal2021swagan} generator, we used the latent optimization \cite{karras2019style} method to reconstruct a single image, each with and without the spectral loss.
+All images are generated to resolution $ 512 \times 512$, with the weight of spectrum loss $\times$0.1 of the original $\mathcal{L}_2$ loss.

 Figure \ref{fig:freqbias} shows the reconstructed images and spectral density plots for each case.
-As seen in Figure \ref{fig:freqbias}(a), the spectrum of a natural image follows a exponentially decay.
-Using $L_2$ singularly made both StyleGAN2 and SWAGAN generators overfit to the mostly existing low-frequency distribution. (b) StyleGAN2 struggled to learn the high-fidelity details, creating an unrealistic image. (d) SWAGAN was capable of fitting most of the high-frequency parts, except created some excessive high frequency noise due to checkerboard patterns.
-Though utilizing the spectral loss for both generators (c,e) exquisitely matched all frequency distribution, qualitative results were degraded.
+As seen in Figure \ref{fig:freqbias}(a), the spectrum of a natural image follows an exponential decay.
+Using $\mathcal{L}_2$ singularly made both StyleGAN2 and SWAGAN generators overfit to the mostly existing low-frequency distribution. (b) StyleGAN2 struggled to learn the high-fidelity details, creating an unrealistic image. (d) SWAGAN was capable of fitting most of the high-frequency parts, except created some excessive high-frequency noise due to checkerboard patterns.
+Though utilizing the spectral loss for both generators (c,e) exquisitely matched all frequency distributions, qualitative results were degraded.
 Matching the frequency induced unwanted artifacts to the images, and caused the degradation.
-Due to the absence of the spatial information, the loss based on the spectral density inherently cannot robustly reconstruct high-frequency details.
-Comparably, our wavelet loss minimizes the $L_1$ distance of high-frequency bands in the spatial frequency domain, restoring meaningful high-fidelity features.
+Due to the absence of the spatial information, the loss based on the spectral density inherently cannot reconstruct high-frequency details.
+Comparably, our wavelet loss minimizes the $\mathcal{L}_1$ distance of high-frequency bands in the spatial frequency domain, restoring meaningful high-fidelity features.

-\subsection{Experimental Details}
+\section{Experimental Details}

-\subsubsection{Training Details}
+\subsection{Training Details}

-In our experiments, we implement our experiments based on the pytorch-version code \footnote{https://github.com/rosinality/stylegan2-pytorch} for SWAGAN \citep{gal2021swagan}.
-We converted the weights of pretrained SWAGAN generator checkpoint from the official tensorflow code\footnote{https://github.com/rinongal/swagan} to a pytorch version.
+In our experiments, we implement our experiments based on the pytorch-version code \footnote{https://github.com/rosinality/stylegan2-pytorch} for SWAGAN \cite{gal2021swagan}.
+We converted the weights of pre-trained SWAGAN generator checkpoint from the official TensorFlow code\footnote{https://github.com/rinongal/swagan} to pytorch version.
 We trained our model on a single GPU and took only 6 hours for the validation loss to saturate, whereas other StyleGAN2-based baselines required more than 2 days of training time.